cmateu/galstreams/README.md

 -  Angular momentum track in a heliocentric reference frame at rest with respect to the Galactic centre
 -  Summary object for the full library: Uniformly reported stream length, end points and mid-point, heliocentric and Galactocentric mid-pole, track and discovery references and information flag denoting which of the 6D attributes (sky, distance, proper motions and radial velocity) are available in the track object.

 The new library includes 126 stream tracks corresponding to 95 distinct stellar streams (updated as of March 2022).
-The library is described in detail in [Mateu (2023)](https://arxiv.org/abs/2204.10326).
+The library is described in detail in [Mateu (2023)](https://ui.adsabs.harvard.edu/link_gateway/2023MNRAS.520.5225M/doi:10.1093/mnras/stad321).

 ### LATEST CHANGES

+- 2023/04 The quick plot method is back!
+Check out MWStreams.plot_stream_compilation() in the Quick plots section of the examples notebook
 - 2023/04 Pandas (v1.3) unit handling error in summary attribute fixed (this fixes errors that came up in the newest pandas versions when accesing mws.summary using .loc)
 - 2023/02 get_track_names_in_sky_window method added for convenience.
 It provides a list of the stream tracks present in a sky window with limits provided by the user in an arbitrary coordinate frame
 - 2023/02 TOPCAT-friendly csv files containing all stream tracks, end-points, mid-points and the library summary table can now printed when the libraryis instantiated.
 They are stored by default in galstreams/tracks, but can be saved at any user-defined location if using the print_topcat_friendly_compilation method